acuparse/acuparse/docs/INSTALL.md

 If there is no new data due to updates not being received in the configured time period, Acuparse will send an email at your chosen interval.

 ## Tower Sensors:
 Acuparse allows for the addition of numerous tower sensors.
-As many as the smartHUB will pass along.
+As many as the Access/smartHUB will pass along.
 You can choose which sensors are shown publicly or only to logged in users.
 Towers are configured and arranged using the admin settings.

 ## Check Installation: